Curtis-Turk/CV/README.md

 I'm a creative and dynamic full stack developer who believes in building projects that solve real world problems.

-I also have a wealth of experience from a diverse set of previous roles, such as a bike mechanic where I learned how to break down, repair and fine tune a bike back to perfect running condition.
-A commercial manager of a graphic design gallery pop-up which I had a role in everything from building stock systems for 3 lcoations of limited edition prints and stationery to initiating a complex staff rota for up to 25 staff members across the 4 floors of the space.
-Finally to the production of live creative events; where I learned how to build props, interact with young people and teach artistic expression.
+I also have a wealth of experience from a diverse set of previous roles, such as
+- A bike mechanic where I learned how to break down, repair and fine tune a bike back to perfect running condition.
+- A commercial manager of a graphic design gallery pop-up which I had a role in everything from building stock systems for 3 lcoations of limited edition prints and stationery to initiating a complex staff rota for up to 25 staff members across the 4 floors of the space.
+- Finally to the production of live creative events; where I learned how to build props, interact with young people and teach artistic expression.

 ## Projects